 In the past few months I’ve been surprised by how many couples we know who are divorcing, separating, or heading very quickly in that direction.

 I recently read that marriages ending in divorce lasted an average of 9.8 years.
-When you think that some couples have been married 40 – 50 years, it’s almost like shutting off a movie after just watching the previews.
+When you think about how some couples have been married 40 – 50 years, it’s almost like shutting off a movie after just watching the previews.

-Please here what I’m saying before you read the rest of this article.
-I believe there are Biblical reasons for divorce (infidelity being one), I’m not saying the decision to divorce is wrong – and I would never encourage someone to stay in a relationship where you fear for you or your children’s safety.
+Please hear what I’m saying before you read the rest of this article: I believe there are Biblical reasons for divorce (infidelity being one), I’m not saying the decision to divorce is wrong – and I would never encourage someone to stay in a relationship where you fear for you or your children’s safety.